The best camping near Father Hennepin State Park

 Holiday Road

 Enjoy unforgettable sunsets over Lake Mille Lacs, painting the sky with vibrant hues.
 Step onto the sandy beach from your campsite and surround yourself with the soothing sounds of nature and the lapping of the lake's waves to help you unwind and connect with the outdoors.
 We have kayaks and paddle boards available, as well as a dock for fishing and swimming fun.
-We are close to Father Hennepin (closed for repairs) and Kathio State Parks, where you can enjoy wildlife and hiking.
+There is a communal firepit on the beach, along with two portable fire rings available on a first-come, first-served basis.
+We are close to Father Hennepin and Kathio State Parks, where you can enjoy wildlife and hiking.
 There is a bowling alley in town along with a city park.
 Local fishing launches are available and ATV rentals with nearby trails provide even more opportunities for adventure.
-End your days with a cozy campfire and stargaze under a clear night sky.
-We have three campsite spots, a rustic one-room sleeping cabin with a sawdust loo, as well as a guest cabin with a bathroom and shower.
-There is also an outhouse on site.
+There are also boutiques and shopping in Isle as well as nearby towns of Wahkon and Aitkin.
 Adding to the welcoming atmosphere, are two friendly dogs – Frank, a Goldendoodle, and his sister/sidekick, Lucy, a Mini Goldendoodle.
 They roam freely on part of our property with the help of an invisible fence.
-Feel free to shew them away if they get in your business.
+Feel free to shoo them away if they bother you or if any other rogue neighborhood dog wanders over.
 On this property you can have your pets off leash but please contain your pet as you see fit with other pet personalities.
 Sometimes, like humans we don't all get along.
 Please clean up after them as they roam the property and respect others campers/neighbors spaces.
+Keep your dog within your sight at all times.
 When we camp, we value privacy, and we'll ensure the same for you.
 Upon arrival, please head directly to your campsite or cabin.
-We can communicate through messaging to assist you with anything you need.
-Campers must back campers in from the tar road.
-Enjoy your stay!
-Guests will need to be self contained, take waste with them and leave no trace. ***Seasonal Winter Camping Guests starting October 14th water will be shut off*** Seasonal winter camping is a unique experience, quite different from the usual camping trips you might be used to.
-In this setup, there won't be any running water or indoor toilets, so you'll need to rely on an outhouse or bring your own portable toilet for your bathroom needs.
-Since the water systems are shut off during winter, you'll have to bring your own water supply or melt snow for drinking and cooking.
-On the plus side, there is a space heater provided for those booking a stay in the Hygge Hus, which will help keep you warm.
-You'll definitely want to dress in layers and have good insulation to stay comfortable.
-One of the best things about winter camping is the solitude—you'll likely have the whole place to yourself, as not many people choose to camp in the cold.
-It can be a peaceful and serene experience, perfect for those who enjoy the quiet and beauty of winter landscapes and of course ice fishing and other activities.
-Just be prepared for the challenges that come with the cold weather! ***Attention Summer Guests: Swimmer's Itch Prevention*** During the warmer summer months, please be aware of the potential for swimmer's itch in our lake.
+We can communicate through messaging to assist you with anything you need. ***Campers must back campers in from the tar (Vista Rd).
+Guests will need to be self contained, take waste with them and leave no trace. ***Attention Summer Guests: Swimmer's Itch Prevention*** During the warmer summer months, please be aware of the potential for swimmer's itch in our lake.
 To help prevent it, follow these guidelines: 1.
-Apply Water Repellent Substances: Use petroleum jelly, waterproof sunscreen, or other skin oils (put a layer of something between them and you).
-These can help reduce the ability of the Cercariae to penetrate your skin.
+Apply Water Repellent Substances: Waterproof sunscreen, or other skin oils (put a layer of something between them and you).
 2. Dry Off Immediately: As soon as you get out of the water, dry off with a towel.
-Do not let the water evaporate off your skin, as this can increase the risk of swimmer's itch.
-By taking these precautions, you can enjoy swimming in our beautiful lake with less worry.
-Stay safe and have fun!
+Do not let the water evaporate off your skin!

 Pets